drlukeparry/pyslm/README.rst

 This library provides design tools for use in Additive Manufacturing including the slicing, hatching, support generation and related analysis tools (e.g. overhang analysis, build-time estimation).

-PySLM is built-upon python libraries `Trimesh <https://github.com/mikedh/trimesh>`_ and based on some custom modifications to the `PyClipper <https://pypi.org/project/pyclipper/>`_ libraries, which are leveraged to provide the slicing and manipulation of polygons, such as offsetting and clipping of lines.
+PySLM is built-upon `Trimesh <https://github.com/mikedh/trimesh>`_ for mesh handling and manipulation and the polygon clipping and offsetting provided by ClipperLib2 library via `Pyclipr <https://github.com/drlukeparry/pyclipr>`_, which together leveraged to provide the slicing and manipulation of polygons, such as offsetting and clipping of scan vectors used.

 The aims of this library is to provide a useful set of tools for prototyping novel pre-processing approaches to aid research and development of Additive Manufacturing processes, amongst an academic environment.
 The tools aim to compliment